Top Eight Best Email Subscription Popup Plugins for WordPress

 Ninja Popups ($26)

 The plugin lets you build visually stunning popups using tons of prebuilt templates, called ‘themes’.
 Within each theme are a variety of color scheme presets, as well as several layout options.
 This means you can make vastly different popups using the same theme with just two mouse clicks.

 You can also build your popups with different goals in mind — you can grow your email list, encourage social shares, or display videos in your popups.

 The finished popups look great, with a polished, professional appearance that’s very impressive for a plugin costing a one-off $26.
 The popups are fully responsive, too, meaning they display perfectly on mobile devices.

-The plugin can be integrated with 40+ email marketing services and CRMs, and it also includes built-in analytics and A/B testing functionality to help you optimize your forms.
+The plugin can be integrated with 40-plus email marketing services and CRMs, and it also includes built-in analytics and A/B testing functionality to help you to optimize your forms.

 From the guys behind WPMU Dev, Hustle (formerly WordPress PopUp) is one of the most popular free popup plugins on the market, with more than 80,000 sites actively using this plugin.

 That said, if you only require a simple popup solution, Hustle is undoubtedly a good plugin.
 It’s lightweight and quick-loading, with a simple interface that makes it easy to create your popup.

 While simple, the popups look stylish and professional right away: